lucanag/lucanag.github.io/README.md

 (picture)

 > During I played with a controller, I realised I need more high frequency, so I used a band pass filter on Auto Filter with small rezonanse.
 In order to make more exciting and make some movements I used and LFO with small amplitude.
 Since I felt the sound a ittle bit dry, in order to fill with more colour, I used a ping-pong Delay on the middle frequencies with high feedback.
 Then I realised I would use on other channels too, so I used as a Send/Return effect instead of Insert.
-T
+I used automation in order to decrease the realese time which was effected by the high feedback.

+(picture)

+> I set notes by use of controller then I chose quantitized option besides some manually edited notes.
+I also played here with velocity values.

+> At this point I was sutisfied wiht thiss sound, as when I checked

 You can read it in [Hungarian here](https://github.com/lucanag/music/blob/main/rule30.pdf)